Members

 Dr. Jan van 't Spijker

 Dr. Jan van ’t Spijker is assistant Professor of Missiology and Practical Theology at the Theological University of Apeldoorn.
-Next to that, he participates in the CCMW-research group of the Theological University of Kampen.
+Next to that, he participates in the CCMW-research group of Theological University Utrecht.
 In his research, he focuses on the missionary identity and practices of the church in its context, both in Western and non-Western contexts.
 He is married, with two children, and lives in Hoogeveen, the Netherlands.

 E: jvantspijker@tua.nl

-W: https://www.tua.nl/nl/drs-j-van-t-spijker
+W: tua.nl/nl/over-tua/medewerkers/spijker

 AnnemiekdeJong-2